 • Surprise him.
 One of the things that makes dating so exciting is that it’s full of surprises.
 Often you don’t know what to expect, and everything feels new.
 Girlfriends want to impress their boyfriends (and vice versa), and often plan surprises to make them happy.
 After a couple of years of marriage, however, most of us fall into a routine and forget about the art of surprise.

 So think like your husband’s girlfriend.
 You know him better now than you did when you were dating him – what kind of surprises would he enjoy?
 Plan several things over a few days or a weekend.
-Would he like a special meal, a back rub, a gift, time to work alone on a project, or time for the two of you to watch sports or a movie he likes?
+Would he like a favorite meal, a massage, a gift, time to work alone on a project, or time for the two of you to watch sports or a movie he likes?
 Be creative and keep the focus on his surprise and enjoyment.

 • Dress for him sometimes.
-When you were dating, you probably “dressed for” your husband regularly, whether dressing up to go out or wearing his favorite pair of jeans or top around the house.
+When you were dating, you probably “dressed” for your husband regularly, whether dressing up to go out or wearing his favorite pair of jeans or top around the house.
 But for most busy women – with kids, jobs and responsibilities – those days are long gone.
-So no, you can’t dress up every day like you’re going on a hot date, but you can ditch the comfy sweats and mom jeans on occasion!
-Think about the things your husband likes you to wear, and wear those things for a couple of days or a weekend.
-As a bonus, spend a little more time on your hair and makeup too.

-If you’re not sure how to make that work (and believe me, I know it isn’t easy) some of the resources on the Sex and Marriage Resources page may give you some additional ideas and encouragement.
+If you’re not sure how to make that work (and believe me, I know it isn’t easy) some of the articles on the Passionate Marriage page and resources on the Sex and Marriage Resources page may give you some additional ideas and encouragement.
+You may also want to check out Sheila Gregoire’s Boost Your Libido online video course.
 And if you’re always too tired to enjoy sex, consider taking more control of your schedule and learning to say no.

 Do you think that your husband needs the “girlfriend treatment” every now and then?
 Have you tried anything like that?
 How did it work out?
 Please share your thoughts in the Comments – I would love to hear from you.